AseelHussein96/Reading-Note/README.md

+# Code 201 Reading Notes.
+### What is a GitHub?
- - `GitHub` :+1 :  is a web-based version-control and collaboration platform for software developers. ...
+ - `GitHub`:  is a web-based version-control and collaboration platform for software developers. ...
 GitHub facilitates social coding by providing a web interface to the Git code repository and management tools for collaboration.
 GitHub can be thought of as a serious social networking site for software developers.
 > Is GitHub only for code?
 GitHub is so often touted as a tool for coding projects that it's easy to forget just how useful a resource it is for everything else.

 ![GitHub](https://github.githubassets.com/images/modules/open_graph/github-octocat.png)

-* This web page will be about Assignment for this news subject at  *class201*

-# Code 201 Reading Notes.
+## Code 201 Reading Notes.

 |   DAILY READING ASSIGNMENT | Second Header |
 | ------------- | ------------- |